AshlynPowell/arctopsyche_population_scripts/README.md

 `SX_spacer_fig.R` plots all of the distances calculated with `SX_spacer_coords.py`.

-## Supplemental figures: motif scancs and (SX)nE spacer patterns from individual alleles
+## Supplemental figures: motif scans and (SX)nE spacer patterns from individual alleles

 `motif_scan_single.py` and `SX_spacer_single.py` each create the motif scan and SX spacer plots on individual alleles.